nikolovlazar/egghead-beginners-guide-nextjs/README.md

 ## How do I start?

 This is a monorepo.
 Each lesson is its own Next.js project and lives inside the `/lessons` folder.
-To get started, run `npm install` at the root (this installs all of the dependencies), `cd` into a certain lesson (`cd lessons/01`) and follow the instructions in the lesson's `README` file.
+To get started, run `npm install` at the root (this installs all of the dependencies), `cd` into `lessons` and open the lesson's file (`lesson-01.md`), which contains the instructions.

 ## Who are you?